arow-oss/goat-guardian/README.md

       requests to `/v2/*` are directed to a new web application, while all other requests are handled by the legacy web application.

-- Make Goat Guardian completely programmable, by providing it as a Haskell library (instead of only as a standalone executable).
-Eventually we also want to provide access to it as a C library, so that it can be programmed from any programming language, including Python, Ruby, Java, etc.

 ## Related Software

 There are a few existing programs that have a similar feature set to Goat